Introduction

 Density

 This parameter defines the mass of a non-static body.
-High-density body doesn't fall down faster than low-density body (they fall at the same speed), however when collision occurs the difference of density is easily noticeable.
+High-density body doesn't fall faster than a low-density body (they fall at the same speed), however when a collision occurs the difference is easily noticeable.

 Friction